Last Updated on

 Learn About Pancho Villa at the Museum of the Mexican Revolution

 Where: 3010 Calle 10a, east of Plaza de Armas

 - 9:00 am – 7:00 pm, Tuesday through Saturday, Closed Monday.

 - 10:00 am – 4:00 pm, Sundays & Holidays.

 The former mansion of Pancho Villa is now a fascinating museum dedicated to this revolutionary figure.
 Displays include plenty of photos, furnishings, personal effects (including some of Villa’s weapons) and even the bullet-riddled car in which Pancho was assassinated in.
 Visiting this museum is one of the most obligatory things to do in Chihuahua, Mexico.
 Signs throughout the site are in Spanish and English.

 Villa’s wife lived in the house until her death in 1981.
-She donated the house to the city per her request it be turned into a museum and in 1982 it opened to the public.
+She donated this to the city for the public to enjoy as a museum; it opened in 1982.
 The museum is a 20 minute walk (5 minute taxi ride) from Plaza de Armas.